Scary looking cockroach

 What Are Cockroaches?

 Cockroaches are insects belonging to the order Blattodea.
 They are infamous for being capable of enduring some of the most difficult conditions.
-Cockroaches are typically brown or black in colour and have flat, oval-shaped bodies with very long whip-like antennae.
+Cockroaches are typically brown or black and have flat, oval-shaped bodies with very long whip-like antennae.
 Cockroaches are known for being incredibly fast and are capable of hiding in small, dark places.

 Cockroach Behaviour

 Cockroaches are nocturnal insects and prefer to stay hidden in dark, damp places throughout the day.
 They are opportunistic scavengers.
 This means that they feed on a wide variety of organic matter, including food scraps, decaying materials, and even paper or glue.
-They are typically considered omnivores as they eat most meat and non-meat.
+They are typically considered omnivores as they eat both meat and non-meat.

 Cockroaches are highly adaptable.
 They can survive in almost any environment, but they thrive best in warm, humid areas close to food and water sources.